 24. Augmented reality users fall into the 16-34 age group.

-More often than not, market projections for augmented reality include virtual reality market projections as well.
-However, we found one market projection for augmented reality alone.
-The source estimates that the current value of this market stands at $3.5 billion and that it will increase to $198 billion by 2025.
+More often than not, market projections for augmented reality include virtual reality market projections.
+Data estimates that the value of this market will stand at $31.12 billion by the end of 2023 and will increase to $198 billion by 2025.